smartemission/smartemission/docs/platform/architecture.rst

 There is a myriad of choices how to define Docker Images, configure and run Containers etc.
 Within the SE Platform the following strategies are followed:

-* define only generic/reusable Docker Images, i.e. without SE-specific config/functions
+* define generic/reusable Docker Images,
 * let each Docker image perform a single (server) task: Apache2, GeoServer, PostGIS, 52NSOS etc.
-* keep all configuration, data, logfiles and dynamic data outside Docker container on the Docker host
-* at runtime provision the Docker Container with local mappings to data, ports and other Docker containers
+* all in all this forms a Microservices Architecture

 The Docker Containers as sketched in Figure 4 are deployed.